 Right to Have Your Parents With You

 The police must contact your parents as soon as possible after they stop you.

 You have the right to have one of your parents stay with you while the police ask you questions.
-But your parents cannot answer the questions for you.
+But your parents can't answer the questions for you.

-Your parents can also go to court with you .
-They will get a notice telling them when to go to court.
+Your parents can also go to court with you.
+They'll get a notice telling them when to go to court.

 Have you committed a crime?
 Learn what can happen.

 Going to Court